MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/configure-proxy-settings-23h2.md

 - AKS requires to bypass the following subnets.
 10.0.0.0/8, 172.16.0.0/12 and 192.168.0.0/16.
 These subnets will be added to the environment variables bypass list automatically if they aren't defined.
 - The use of `<local>` strings isn't supported in the proxy bypass list.

-### Confirm and remove the Environment Variables proxy configuration
+### Confirm and remove the environment variables proxy configuration

-- To confirm that Environment Variables proxy configuration is applied, run the following command:
+- To confirm that environment variables proxy configuration is applied, run the following command:

     ```powershell
     echo "https :" $env:https_proxy "http :" $env:http_proxy "bypasslist " $env:no_proxy